I will be traveling outside the U.S., what type of coverage will international travel insurance provide me?

 - Other reasons such as your pet being sick, or your travel partner backing out, etc.

-To learn more about Trip Insurance please view What is Travel Insurance?
+To learn more about Trip Insurance please view the What is Travel Insurance? article below.

 Am I required to have a Visa when traveling to a Schengen Country?